Datagrove/datagrove-llc/docs/about/index.md

 Our partner, [Datagrove Costa Rica](https://datagrovecr.com/), is expanding Datagrove’s mission beyond the borders of the US, extending our mission to build great software that does good and doing our part to support local innovation and software development.

+## Terms and Conditions
+Datagrove is committed to creating open source projects that make the world a better place.
+Read our [terms and conditions](../terms/index.md) here!

 </div>